Sir William Wray, 1st Baronet, of Glentworth

+Early life

+Wray was born in c.
+1555.
+He was the son of Judge Christopher Wray, and Anne Girlington, a daughter of Nicholas Girlington of Normanby, Yorkshire.

+Career

 He represented the constituency of Grimsby from 1584 to 1585, Lincolnshire in 1601 and Grimsby again from 1604 to November 1611.
 He was appointed High Sheriff of Lincolnshire in 1594 and was created a baronet on 25 November 1611.

 Wray was a patron of religion.
 The Estate of the Church, with the Discourse of Times (1602), translated and expanded by Simon Patrick from Jean de Hainault was dedicated to him.
 John Smyth regarded Wray as the major supporter of "godly" religion in the county.

-Monuments to Wray and his second wife, Frances (died 1647), and to Susanna Drury, sister of Frances, exist at St Peter's church Ashby cum Fenby.

-Family
+Personal life

-He was the son of Christopher Wray, by his wife Anne, daughter of Nicholas Girlington of Normanby, Yorkshire.
-He married, first, in 1580, Lucy, eldest daughter of Edward Montagu of Boughton and Elizabeth Harington, and grandson of the judge Sir Edward Montagu.
-They had eight sons and a daughter:
+In 1580, he married Lucy Montagu, eldest daughter of Edward Montagu of Boughton and Elizabeth Harington, and grandson of the judge Sir Edward Montagu.
+Before her death, they had eight sons and a daughter: